josh-flatt/cs350/Documents/Milestone-5/Design/Report.md

 * Tested the app's major functions, experimented with input limits to assure a crash couldn't occur as a result.
 * Changing settings.py to be production ready.
 The most important part of this was setting DEBUG to False, so attackers cant find out our Django version data by giving a bad url.
 * Making sure our web server's HTTP/HTTPS ports were the only open ports.
 This was done with a traceroute to our digitalocean app, before using the resulting IP to do a port scan.
+* Adding css in some rough areas into the html to make things centered and presentable.

 ## AI Prompts